Aquaponics USA

 Something BIG is happening in classrooms across America.
 It's called AQUAPONICS STEM Teaching & Food Growing Systems!
 If you're just discovering Aquaponics, we have more than enough information for you to learn what you need to know to run an efficient Aquaponics Ecosystem that will turn your Classroom into an Integrative STEM experience.

-STEP 1: Go to our Home Page and decide which of our Growing Systems you want to purchase based on your available space.
+STEP 1: Go to our Home Page and decide which of our Growing Systems you want to purchase based on your available space and Budget.
 Then Click over to that specific page where you'll find detailed information about that specific System.

 STEP 3: Come back to this Grant Page and Choose the Grant or Grants that will cover your costs.
-When you order any of our STEM Food Growing Systems, they include all of the bundled items like the Fish, Fish Food, Fish Feeder, pH Meter, Water Measuring Devices, Fish Net, Seed Starter Kit, 3 Manuals, etc., all of your costs (except shipping) are bundled into one amount (Grow Lights are Optional).
+When you order any of our STEM Food Growing Systems, they include all of the bundled items like the Fish, Fish Food, Fish Feeder, pH Meter, Water Measuring Devices, Fish Net, Seed Starter Kit, 3 Manuals and our new 600 Pages of Curriculum.
+All of your costs (except shipping) are bundled into one amount (Grow Lights, Steps and the Puppet Show Kit are Optional).

 STEP 5: Now, you're ready to WRITE YOUR GRANT!
 You can write your Grant describing your costs because you've already determined everything you need to know, and once Your Grant is funded, let us know you're ready to make your STEM Teaching & Food Growing System Purchase.